-Some of the course offerings may include Grade 12 College English, Grade 12 College Math, Grade 12 Fitness, Entrepreneurship and courses offered by Durham Continuing Education.
+Some of the course offerings may include Grade 12 College English, Grade 12 College Math or Grade 12 Fitness.

 Expectations

 Students are expected to attend regularly and complete all required assignments.
 As guests on the college campus, students are expected to adhere to the same requirements for conduct as regular College students.
 Behavioural expectations of the home school must also be followed.